Brentwood High School (Tennessee)

 Brentwood High School is a public high school located in Brentwood, Tennessee, United States.
-The school serves the north central section of Williamson County for students in grades 9-12.
+The school serves the north central section of Williamson County for students in grades 9–12.

 The school is accredited by the Southern Association of Colleges and Schools.
 In their 2022 rankings, U.S. News & World Report ranked Brentwood High School fifth in Tennessee and #301 in the country.

 History

 The school opened in 1982 to serve the rapidly growing population in the northern part of Williamson County and relieve overcrowding at Franklin High School.

-Since it opened, there have been a number of renovations and expansions to the campus to both expand capacity and improve arts and athletics facilities.
-In 1985, additional classrooms were constructed to keep up with the school’s quickly growing enrollment.
+Since it opened, there have been a significant number of renovations and expansions to the campus to both expand capacity and improve arts and athletics facilities.
+In 1985, additional classrooms were constructed to keep up with the school's quickly growing enrollment.
 In 1987, some arts facilities were added including drama and chorus classrooms, and an auditorium that also functioned as an additional gymnasium.
 Around 2000, several athletic facility improvements were made including a wrestling facility, field house with weight room, football locker room, multipurpose athletic facility, football stadium improvements, and new soccer facilities.
 In 2014, the former auditorium was converted to a permanent gymnasium and 500-seat performing arts center was constructed.
 The new auditorium cost $4.8 million and was built as part of a multi-phase project that called for building auditoriums at all Williamson County middle and high schools.
 A $19.6 million improvement project that includes additional classroom space, improved athletic facilities, and a new three-story STEM building is came under construction.
 The project was completed in March 2019 and added additional parking and improve both vehicular and pedestrian circulation around the campus.

 Academics and testing

-In Newsweek's 2008 list of America’s Top High Schools, BHS ranked first for Tennessee comprehensive public high schools and 192nd in the nation.
+In Newsweek's 2008 list of America's Top High Schools, BHS ranked first for Tennessee comprehensive public high schools and 192nd in the nation.

 The current graduation rate of BHS is 98.4%, the highest among Williamson County Schools and 88% of the most recent graduating class went on to attend a four-year university.
 The school follows the semester system with ½ credit earned per course each semester.
 Students are enrolled in 6 credit classes.
 Twenty-one Advanced Placement classes are offered at Brentwood.
 In 2006, 79% of the students received a 3 or better on the AP test, 80% received a 3 or better in 2007, and 82% receiving a 3 or better in 2008.

 The ACT is required to graduate.
 The average score continues to increase each year, reaching a new record high of 26.2 in 2015.
 Although not required, some students also choose to take the SAT.
 The school has consistently produced more than 10 National Merit Semi-Finalists since 2013, and has constantly produced more than 20 Semifinalists since 2021, most recently producing 24 Semifinalists for the Class of 2023.